grz0zrg/fas/README.md

 Note : The fx chain is handled linearly and must be managed by the client, creation of a fx slot is done by sending the fx id slot value then sending the stop slot value (which will have a fx id value of -1), deletion of a slot is handled automatically when an existing slot receive a fx id value of -1 then all slots after that value will be shifted down the chain by 1.

+Note : Some effect parameters may actually need an effect initialization which will pause audio for a short amount of time.
+Example : Convolution impulse index; delay max del; comb filter loop time

 Instrument settings, packet identifier 6 (real-time) :

 ```c